Sleep Calculator: How Much Sleep Do I Need?

 Give your smartphone a bedtime.
 If you’re having trouble drifting off, Instagram scrolling could be a factor.
 Blue light emitted by smartphones, tablets, and LCD sources can slow the body’s release of the sleep-promoting hormone melatonin.
 The interactive nature of social media is an added mental stimulant, Shukla adds.
 Set yourself for up better slumber by powering down devices 30 to 60 minutes before your bedtime.

 Clear your head.
 Adding a few minutes of mindful breathing or meditation to your bedtime routine could help you snooze better, suggests a 2019 meta-analysis of 18 trials published in the Annals of the New York Academy of Sciences.
-It’s easy to do on your own—just find a quiet spot to sit, close your eyes, and focus on your breaths—or try a quick guided meditation exercise using an app like Headspace (free for WW members in the WW app).
+It’s easy to do on your own—just find a quiet spot to sit, close your eyes, and focus on your breaths—or try a quick guided meditation exercise.

 If you’re following good sleep practices and still aren’t feeling rested when you wake up in the mornings, speak with your doctor, who may recommend a sleep evaluation to reveal insights about your patterning, Shukla says.